jmcnamara/XlsxWriter/CONTRIBUTING.md

     make pep8

-## Run the tests
+### Running tests

-Tests should be run using Python 2 and Python 3.
+As a minimum tests should be run using Python 2.7 and Python 3.3.

+    make test
+    # or
+    py.test

-The author uses [pythonbrew](https://github.com/utahta/pythonbrew) to test with a variety of Python versions.
+The author uses [pythonbrew](https://github.com/utahta/pythonbrew) and [Tox](http://tox.readthedocs.org/en/latest/) to test with a variety of Python versions.
 See the Makefile for example test targets.
+A `tox.ini` file is already configured.

-When you push your changes they will also be tested for a variety of Python versions using [Travis CI](https://travis-ci.org/jmcnamara/XlsxWriter/).
+When you push your changes they will also be tested using [Travis CI](https://travis-ci.org/jmcnamara/XlsxWriter/) as explained above.

-## Write Documentation
+### Documentation

-Write some [rST](http://docutils.sourceforge.net/rst.html) documentation in [Sphinx](http://sphinx-doc.org) format or add to the existing documentation.
+If your feature requires it then write some [RST](http://docutils.sourceforge.net/rst.html) documentation in [Sphinx](http://sphinx-doc.org) format or add to the existing documentation.

-The docs can be built using:
+The docs, in `dev/docs/source` can be built in Html format using:

     make docs

-## Write an example program
+### Example programs

 If applicable add an example program to the `examples` directory.

-## Copyright and License
+### Copyright and License

 Copyright remains with the original author.
 Do not include additional copyright claims or Licensing requirements.

-## Submit the changes
+GitHub and the `git` repository will record your contribution an it will be acknowledged it in the Changes file.

+### Submitting the Pull Request

+If your change involves several incremental `git` commits then `rebase` or `squash` them onto another branch so that the Pull Request is a single commit or a small number of logical commits.

-Push your changes to GitHub and submit a Pull Request.
-Ideally that should be attached to the Issue tracker that was opened above.
+Push your changes to GitHub and submit the Pull Request.
+In the `git` commit link to the to the Issue tracker that was opened above.

-## Too much work?

-Best effort counts as well.

-And remember, the module author went though each of these steps for each (30+) release of the module.